Back to the articles

 In industrial CT measurement technology, a distinction must be made between different methods:

-The two-dimensional industrial CT measurement technology
+Two-dimensional industrial CT measurement technology

-The three-dimensional industrial CT measurement technology
+Three-dimensional industrial CT measurement technology

 To create 3D models, computers with high computing power and a lot of storage space are required.
 Three-dimensional CT measuring systems are more expensive than two-dimensional CT measuring systems due to their more complex technology and higher requirements.